Why seek employment at Macarthur?

 Below is a list of benefits provided to the staff of Macarthur

-• Staff mentoring and buddy system for new staff
+• Staff induction programme, mentoring and buddy system for new staff at Macarthur

-• Induction programme that provides timely and detailed support for new staff
+• An induction programme that provides timely and detailed support for new staff

-• School fees reduction for children of permanent staff
+• School fees discount of 50% for children of permanent full-time staff (pro rata for part-time staff)

-• Professional Learning Forums in different formats weekly during term
+• Professional Learning Forums in different formats weekly during the term

-• Annual staff research scholarships through the Beavis Fellowships
+• Annual staff research scholarships of $5,000 per project through the Beavis Fellowships

 • Employee Assistance programme providing support in times of difficulty

-• Staff awards and recognition celebrating longstanding service of staff at the staff end of year luncheon provided by the School Council and at:
+• Staff awards and recognition, celebrating the longstanding service of staff at the staff end-of-year luncheon provided by the School Council, and at:

 • Speech and Awards Night